dotnet/docs-maui/docs/whats-new/dotnet-8.md

 - <xref:Microsoft.Maui.Controls.Grid> gains an `AddWithSpan` extension method that adds a view to the `Grid` at the specified row and column with the specified row and column spans.
 - On iOS, `MauiUIApplicationDelegate` gains a `PerformFetch` method that can be overridden or consumed via the `iOSLifecycle.PerformFetch` delegate.
 For more information, see [iOS platform lifecycle events](~/fundamentals/app-lifecycle.md#ios).
 - The <xref:Microsoft.Maui.Controls.TapGestureRecognizer> class gains the ability to handle secondary taps on Android.
 For more information, see [Recognize a tap gesture](~/fundamentals/gestures/tap.md).
+- Some of the common properties from the <xref:Microsoft.Maui.Controls.Editor>, <xref:Microsoft.Maui.Controls.Entry>, and <xref:Microsoft.Maui.Controls.SearchBar> controls have moved to the base <xref:Microsoft.Maui.Controls.InputView> class.
+For more information, see [Editor](~/user-interface/controls/editor.md), [Entry](~/user-interface/controls/entry.md), and [SearchBar](~/user-interface/controls/searchbar.md).

 The following types or members have been deprecated: